 - Click the icon to the right of the subject field.

-- You should now have a wildcard in your subject line, and you can type the rest of your subject around the wildcard.
+- You should now have a wildcard in your subject line.
+You can still alter the text around the wildcard if you wish.

 Generally speaking, if you do have a requirement for a dynamic image in your message, using the Conditional Content feature would be a much simpler process to follow.